CodeForFoco/project-template/README.md

 - TODO: Write a detailed description of the project here.
 - TODO: Add description of project to projects section of website.
 - TODO: Create a slack channel for the project.
+- TODO: Create a page in the [minutes Google Doc][minutes] for the project.

 ## Getting Started